MicrosoftDocs/dynamics-365-intelligent-order-management/topics/backorder-preorder.md

 - **Manufacturers** can gauge how much demand there will be and how large initial production runs should be.
 - **Sellers** can be assured of minimum sales.
 High preorder rates can also be used to further increase sales.
-- **Customers** can guarantee immediate delivery when products are released.
+- **Customers** can be guaranteed immediate delivery when products are released.

 ### How preorder functionality works